CFS-Consulting/cfs-11ty/src/activities/tctsy.md

 I offer two 8-week closed practice groups each year in addition to private one to one facilitation.
 Contact me to learn more, or to begin a new practice group with your community.

-[Contact me to learn more](/#contact)about TCTSY and access a free 15 min TCTSY practice.
+[Contact me to learn more](/#contact) about TCTSY and access a free 15 min TCTSY practice.